 One of the most common goals for women (other than saving money and losing weight) is simply to read more books.
 But making space in your busy life for this can be challenging.
 Welcome more reading into your world with these 15 tips on how to read more starting today!You want to read more books.
 I get that.
 As a child and teen, I read a LOT.
 When I was 14, for example, my New Year’s resolution was to read a book for every day of the year – and I made it.

 Something started to happen as I got older, however.
 When I had young children, I couldn’t cope with anything much longer than a magazine article.
 When I studied at university, my brain got so full with academic writing that it seemed it lacked the space to accommodate any personal reading.
 Even now, the thought of sitting down all day with a book to read seems like an indulgent luxury.

 Knowing something is important, however, doesn’t mean we actually DO it.
-This year I’ve made a concerted effort to increase the number of books I read, and that’s why I share with you 15 ways that can also help you to read more fiction.
+That’s why I share with you 15 ways that can also help you to read more fiction.

 Note that I’ve attached affiliate links here for your convenience.
 This means if you click on a link and purchase an item, I will receive a small commission at no cost to you.
 Click here for my full disclosure policy.

 WANT TO READ MORE BOOKS?
 KNOW THAT CONTENT IS KING.